-Garlic, I’m going to be planning garlic in the next couple of weeks!
+Garlic, I’m going to be planting garlic in the next couple of weeks!
 Fingers crossed they turn out better than this year’s onions

 You participated in many marathons and other charity events, is there one that stands out for some reason?

 I’ve participated in quite a few events.
-One that sticks out is a charity event that myself and a number of close friends did this year.
+One that sticks out is a charity event that I and several close friends did this year.
 I cycled from my home in St Helens to London (220 miles) the day before the London marathon, then I ran the marathon.

-The purpose of the event was to raise money and awareness for a number of charities that help my mum through her battle with breast cancer.
+The purpose of the event was to raise money and awareness for several charities that help my mum through her battle with breast cancer.

 All these sports events are always for a good cause, is there any charity close to your heart?

-I’ve raised money for a number of charities over the years but one that is particularly close to me is the Steve Prescott Foundation.
+I’ve raised money for several charities over the years but one that is particularly close to me is the Steve Prescott Foundation.
 They do some amazing things for some truly amazing people!